zenml-io/zenml/docs/book/introduction.md

 ZenML is an extensible, open-source MLOps framework for creating portable, production-ready machine learning pipelines.
-By decoupling infrastructure from code, ZenML gives all developers in your organization more freedom and independence in how they approach their work.
+By decoupling infrastructure from code, ZenML enables developers across your organization to collaborate more effectively as they develop to production.

 ![ZenML Overview](.gitbook/assets/intro_zenml_overview.png)